Introduction

 Cold Forging

-Cold forging is to use the plastic deformation ability of metal to apply pressure to the metal through the die to make it deform without destroying the metal crystal structure.
+The basic principle of cold forging is to use the plastic deformation ability of metal to apply pressure to the metal through the die to make it deform without destroying the metal crystal

 Advantages